antonia-white/game-base/README.md

 Final steps:
 1. Create a Procfile in your repository containing `web: python run.py` so that Heroku will identify the app as a Python app.
 2. Create an untracked file called env.py in your repo and input the config vars you previously established in Heroku.
+3. Create a requirements.txt file
+    - If you want to freeze your own packages into this file, run `pip3 freeze --local > requirements.txt` in the console.
+    - To instal only the packages that are already listed in the GameBase repo requirements (if making a local copy/clone) run `pip3 install -r requirements.txt` in the console.

 ### Cloning